 (Offered as BIOL 331, BCBP 331, and CHEM 331.)
 Structure and function of biologically important molecules and their role(s) in life processes.
 Protein conformation, enzymatic mechanisms and selected metabolic pathways will be analyzed.
 Additional topics may include: nucleic acid conformation, DNA/protein interactions, signal transduction and transport phenomena.
 Four classroom hours and four hours of laboratory work per week.
 Offered jointly by the Departments of Biology and Chemistry.
 A student may not receive credit for both BCBP/BIOL/CHEM 331 and CHEM 330.

 (Offered as BIOL 351 and NEUR 351.)
-This course will provide a deeper understanding of the physiological properties of the nervous system.
+This laboratory course will provide a deeper understanding of the physiological properties of the nervous system.
 We will address the mechanisms underlying electrical activity in neurons, as well as examine the physiology of synapses; the transduction and integration of sensory information; the function of nerve circuits; the trophic and plastic properties of neurons; and the relationship between neuronal activity and behavior.
 Laboratories will apply electrophysiological methods to examine neuronal activity and will include experimental design as well as analysis and presentation of collected data.
 Throughout the course, we will focus on past and current neurophysiology research and how it contributes to the field of neuroscience.
-Three classroom lecture hours, plus a fourth Discussion hour to be used for group work, paper presentations, and review sessions.
+Lecture meetings will be combined with BIOL 350 students for three classroom hours plus a fourth hour to be used for group work, paper presentations, and review sessions.
 Three hours of laboratory work per week.

 A study of the architecture and interactions of genetic systems.
 Advances in genomics are providing insights into a variety of important issues, from the structural limits of DNA-based inheritance to the discovery of novel infectious and genetic diseases.
 We will address how heritable information is organized in different groups of organisms.
 We will also cover a major challenge of this emerging field--the application of vast amounts of genetic data to understanding genomic integrity and regulation.
 We will critically assess the genome as a "cooperative assemblage of genetic elements" and conclude by discussing the consequences of genomic structure for shaping species traits and long-term evolutionary potential.
 Three hours of lecture per week.